-The four groups are plotted on a Piper diagram to demonstrate chemical differences (Fig. 6).
+The groundwaters are plotted on a Piper diagram to demonstrate chemical differences (Fig. 5).
 Salinity increases as groundwater moves east- and southeastwards from La Primavera field to discharge areas along topographic flow path.
 EC values reach typically 600 µS cm-1 in the discharge areas of urbanized Guadalajara, except for Toluquilla wells where values ascend to 2300 µS cm-1.
-Group 4 (n=19) is a Na-HCO3 water type located in recharge zones in the western portion and reflects a short (local) groundwater flow path with poor circulation.
+The CG (n=19) is a Na-HCO3 water type located in recharge zones in the western portion and reflects a short (local) groundwater flow path with poor circulation.
 It shows low temperatures (average 25.3 °C) and salinity (254 µS cm-1), however elevated NO3-N (9.1 mg l-1) values, possibly derived from agricultural practices.
-Groundwater that moves in northern and eastern direction attains a Na-HCO3 to mixed HCO3 water type (group 2, n=12), with increased temperatures (30.2 °C) but similar low salinities (300 µS cm-1), indicating water-rock interactions.
-Groundwater in the discharge area in central Guadalajara city evolves to a Na-SO4 to mixed HCO3 water type (group 3, n=3), with higher concentrations of several elements indicating an important impact from anthropogenic pollution, i.e. SO4 (70.6 mg l-1), NO3-N (12.4 mg l-1), Na (52.2 mg l-1) and Cl (38.9 mg l-1).
-Finally, water that moves from recharge zone at Primavera caldera southeast towards the central part of Toluquilla valley, attains a Mg-HCO3 and mixed HCO3 type (group 1, n=6).
-These wells show highest temperatures (33.8 °C) and salinity (EC=1,575 µS cm-1), and lowest NO3-N (0.17 mg l-1) (Fig. 3).
+Groundwater in the discharge area in central Guadalajara city evolves to a Na-SO4 to mixed HCO3 water type (PG, n=3), with higher concentrations of several elements indicating an important impact from anthropogenic pollution, i.e. SO4 (70.6 mg l-1), NO3-N (12.4 mg l-1), Na (52.2 mg l-1) and Cl (38.9 mg l-1).Groundwater that moves in northern and eastern direction attains a Na-HCO3 to mixed HCO3 water type (MG, n=12), with increased temperatures (30.2 °C) but similar low salinities (300 µS cm-1), indicating water-rock interactions.
+Finally, water that moves from recharge zone at Primavera caldera southeast towards the central part of Toluquilla valley, attains a Mg-HCO3 and mixed HCO3 type (HG, n=6).
+These wells show highest temperatures (33.8 °C) and salinity (EC=1,575 µS cm-1), and lowest NO3-N (0.17 mg l-1).

 This preliminary evaluation of evolution of groundwater chemistry along principal flow paths indicates that groundwater flow is affected by different sources.
 In the central and northern part of the study area local groundwater from La Primavera caldera undergoes water-rock interactions and mixes with mountain-front recharge as well as return flow from agricultural plots and urban water cycling (Fig. 3, Section I and II), while in the southern portion local water mixes with water from deeper formations that interacts with volcanic rocks of the La Primavera caldera and causes increased mineralization and temperatures (Fig. 3, Section I and II).